Using a Custom Domain

 - Go to Webhooks (

-/app/webhooks) and click + New (or open an existing webhook and click Edit). - Select Private domain from the domain selector and enter the full email
+/app/webhooks) and click + New.
+Or open an existing webhook and click Edit. - Select Private domain in the domain selector, then enter the full email

-orders@mail.yourcompany.com). - Fill in the target URL and save.
+orders@mail.yourcompany.com. - Enter the target URL and save.

 Using the API